SKing-tafe/AD-Project/Vm-Config/Windows_11_Workstation/VM Configuration and Install - Win11.md

 		- **BypassTPMCheck**: Set the value to 1.
 		- **BypassSecureBootCheck**: Set the value to 1.
 		- **BypassRAMCheck**: Set the value to 1 if bypassing RAM requirements.
 	- Close the Registry Editor and Command Prompt.
+ - <add section about:
+      - Computer name: skip
+      - setup for school or work
+      - Sign-in options: join a domain
+      - turn off privacy settings.
 	- Proceed with the Windows 11 installation.

 Use the following: